 (wind instruments) holds a BS from The Juilliard School, has pursued graduate studies at the City University of New York and professional studies at The Embouchure Clinic.
 His teachers have included William Vacchiano, Murray Karpilovsky, Ed Treutel, and Carmine Caruso.

-(Accessible Music Technology Specialist) holds degrees in Physics and Music from Haverfold College.
-A Braille music specialist, Daniel contributes to editing and contract work of the Music School's transcription department, Daniel assists in the production of Braille music to be used for in-house instruction as well as outside contracts for K-12, higher education, and professional settings.
+(Accessible Music Technology Specialist) holds degrees in Physics and Music from Haverford College.
+A Braille music specialist in the Music School's transcription department, Daniel assists in the production of Braille music to be used for in-house instruction as well as outside contracts for K-12, higher education, and professional settings.
 He is currently certified in Literary Braille Transcribing and Proofreading from the National Library Service (NLS), Library of Congress

 Juan Pablo Horcasitas